|Joseph “Yossie” Hollander Co-founder|

 |Michael D. Jackson Director of Researchemail@example.com|

 Michael Jackson is the recently retired Senior Director of Transportation Technology at TIAX LLC, and has worked on studies and demonstrations of alternative fuels and energy systems for the past 40 years.
 Jackson worked with California agencies to reduce the state’s dependence on oil and help develop the California Hydrogen Highway Network and Alternative Fuels Plan.
 Recent also work includes a natural gas vehicle market assessment for the American Natural Gas Alliance and an assessment of truck fuel economy technologies for the National Academy of Sciences.
 He is a member of American Society of Mechanical Engineers, the Society of Automotive Engineers, the American Association for the Advancement of Science and the Air and Waste Management Association.
+Mike graduated with BS and MS degrees in mechanical engineering from UC Berkeley.

 |Naz Ekim Communications Managerfirstname.lastname@example.org|